A unified description of small, peripheral, and large system suppression data from pQCD: Introduction

 Due to the experimental difficulties present in measuring the $R_{AB}$, theoretical input is an invaluable and complementary tool in understanding the suppression pattern in small systems.
 In our previous works, we have discussed the phenomenological implications of including small system size corrections to both the radiative \cite{Faraday:2023mmx,Kolbe:2015rvk} and collisional energy loss \cite{Faraday:2024gzx,Wicks:2008zz}.
 In this work we perform a thorough statistical analysis to constrain our energy loss model to data from central heavy-ion collisions, and utilize the resulting large-system constrained model to make novel predictions for central small system and peripheral large system collisions.
+In order to isolate the effect of final state partonic energy loss in small, peripheral, and large colliding systems, we---similar to recent work by, e.g., JETSCAPE \cite{JETSCAPE:2024cqe}---neglect potential initial state effects such as nuclear PDFs (nPDFs) \cite{Eskola:2021nhw}, small-x evolution \cite{Armesto:2022mxy}, $k_T$ smearing \cite{Ke:2022gkq}, or color fluctuations \cite{Perepelitsa:2024eik} and final state hadronization effects such as coalescence \cite{Fries:2008hs} or in-medium fragmentation \cite{Zhao:2011cv}.

 We will show that peripheral heavy-ion collisions form a plasma which is geometrically larger but cooler than that which may be formed in central small systems, such that one theoretically expects the same suppression in both systems.
 The difference in size results in $\mathcal{O}(50)$ binary collisions for $60\text{--}70\%$ centrality heavy-ion collisions, compared to the $\mathcal{O}(10)$ binary collisions in $0\text{--}5\%$ centrality small system collisions, making peripheral heavy-ion collisions less sensitive to centrality bias than their central small system counterparts \cite{ALICE:2018ekf}.
-The equal suppression, but reduced sensitivity to centrality bias, makes simultaneous description of central small and peripheral heavy-ion collisions an important benchmark for energy loss models, particularly as they apply to small systems.
+The combination of equal expected suppression and differing sensitivity to centrality bias in central small and peripheral large systems suggests that the lack of suppression measured in central \coll{p}{Pb} collisions may result from centrality bias.